-The Front Page: Is NZ ready for what living with Covid means?
+The Front Page: What's really going on with our Covid response?
+Deaths, political fallout and what living with virus means

 Regardless of whether the ultimate number of deaths sits at 200, 300 or even more, there are some tough decisions families and businesses will have to make in terms of how much appetite they have for risk.

-Many of the recent changes in strategy come amid a few tough polls for the Labour Government, showing that the race with National is now neck and neck.
+Many of the latest changes in strategy come amid tough polls for the Labour Government, showing that the race with National is now neck and neck.
 So are the changes being pushed by shifting public sentiment or are they still informed by what's best from a health perspective?

-"There's no doubt that public opinion has swung, especially in areas like MIQ where it seemed so unfair that Kiwis couldn't come home unless they won the MIQ lottery," said Cheng.
+"There's no doubt that public opinion has swung, especially in areas like MIQ where it seemed so unfair that Kiwis couldn't come home unless they won the MIQ lottery," says Cheng.

 "Regardless of how much of the change to the Covid response has down to public pressure, living with Covid was always going to be unavoidable once Omicron arrived, just because of how much more infectious it is."